Ecodenl/Woningdossier/docs/code-business-logic/condition-evaluator.md

   - `<=`: Value must be equal or smaller than answer
   - `contains`: If answer is multi, one of the answers must be value.
 Otherwise, value must be equal to answer.
   - `not-contains`: If answer is multi, none of the answers must be value.
 Otherwise, value must not be equal to answer.
+  - `passes`: This clause is _slightly_ different.
+The value should hold the `class` of the model to check.
+The evaluator will then evaluate the conditions for the model.
+If column is an `array`, you can define a `column => value` structure for querying.
+Otherwise, the `column` will default to `short`.
+This is supported because for example `ToolQuestionCustomValues` are linked to a `ToolQuestion` so finding by short might give wrong results, and models such as `SubSteps` don't have a short column.
+  - `not-passes`: Negative of `passes`.

 #### Special use case
 Sometimes evaluation is a little different, where the default evaluation doesn't cut it.
 Special use cases exist, and that's why there's custom evaluators.
 They can be found [here](./../../app/Helpers/Conditions/Evaluators/).
 In this case, the columns are as follows:

-- `value`: The name of the custom evaluator.
+- `value`: A potential value to use in the custom evaluator
 - `column`: `fn`. `fn` indicates the evaluator to use a custom evaluator.
+- `operator`: The name of the custom evaluator.

 Just like the main evaluator, a building and input source are passed to these evaluators.
+However, these evaluators also accept a nullable value, as well as a `Collection` of answers, to allow for dynamic and complex logic.